atrocore/atrocore/docs/10.developer-guide/70.custom-condition-type/index.md

 The result of the expression is cast to boolean.
 The expression is compiled into a PHP class when the Action is saved, so evaluating it at runtime costs a single method call — see [Expression Language](../85.expression-language/index.md) for the details and for the list of variables available in each context.

-> A third, deprecated type — `Script` — used the Twig templating language and required the expression to output a `proceed` variable.
+> A third, deprecated type — `Script` — defined the condition as a Twig template that output a `proceed` variable.
 Existing records keep working, but the field is read-only and `Script` is no longer offered when configuring a new condition.
-There is no automatic conversion: Twig and the Expression Language are different languages, so such conditions have to be rewritten by hand.
+Twig and the Expression Language are separate languages, so such conditions are rewritten by hand rather than converted.

 ## Custom Condition Types